euxes/Palaios/running_shrpx_on_ubuntu_12.04_lts.md

         -out server_signed.pem -infiles server_req.pem
     openssl x509 -in server_signed.pem -out server.crt

+When you are prompted to input the Common Name of the cert, make it the domain name of your server.
+Otherwise, the browser will throw a certificate error when connecting to the proxy if it is being used.

-and client-side key and cert:
+Generate client-side key and cert:

     openssl req -config ./openssl.cnf -new -keyout shrpx_client.key \
         -out shrpx_client_req.pem -days 3650 -nodes